Mu-Y/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, there!
 My name is Mu Yang.
 I'm an incoming Ph.D. student in Computer Science and Engineering (CSE) at Texas A&M University starting from 2020 Fall.
+My supervisor is Prof. [Ricardo Gutierrez-Osuna] (https://engineering.tamu.edu/cse/profiles/rgutierrez-osuna.html).

 I obtained my M.S. degree in Electrical Engineering at University of Southern California (USC).
-Currently I am working as a research assistant at [Plus Lab](https://www.cs.jhu.edu/~npeng/group.html)  at USC [Information Scienceses Institute](https://www.isi.edu/research_groups/nlg/home) (ISI), fortunate to be supervised by [Prof. Nanyun (Violet) Peng](https://www.cs.jhu.edu/~npeng/).
+During my Master's study, I worked with [Prof. Panayiotis Georgiou](http://scuba.usc.edu/panos) and folks from [SCUBA Lab](http://scuba.usc.edu/) on Spoken Language Understanding and Speech Synthesis problems.
+After that I spent one year working as a research assistant at [Plus Lab](https://pluslabnlp.github.io/)  at USC [Information Scienceses Institute](https://www.isi.edu/research_groups/nlg/home) (ISI), fortunate to be supervised by Prof. [Nanyun (Violet) Peng](http://vnpeng.net/).

-My research interests lie in Natural Language Understanding and Information Extraction, specifically Event Temporal Relation Extraction and Biomedical Event Extraction.
-Previously I also work on Spoken Language Understanding and Speech Synthesis, collaborating with [Prof. Panayiotis Georgiou](http://scuba.usc.edu/panos) and folks from [SCUBA Lab](http://scuba.usc.edu/) at USC.
+My research interests lie in Natural/Spoken Language Processing.
+I will be working on Voice Conversion and Accent Conversion during my Ph.D.
+In the past, I also had much experience in Natural Language Processing, especially in Information Extraction projects (Event and Event Temporal Relation Extraction).